 The merger, which will take effect as of 1 July this year, will see Hayes Macfarlane become part of the CKD Galbraith operation, taking its network of regional offices throughout Scotland to 14, and will now include Aberdeen and Alyth.

-All staff at Hayes Macfarlane will be retained by CKD Galbraith and will continue to serve the needs of existing clients as a fully integrated part of the enlarged firm which after the merger will have a total of 250 members of staff.
+All staff at Hayes Macfarlane will be retained by Galbraith and will continue to serve the needs of existing clients as a fully integrated part of the enlarged firm which after the merger will have a total of 250 members of staff.

-James Galbraith, Chairman of CKD Galbraith, said: “We are delighted to be expanding and enhancing our services to the rural sector.
+James Galbraith, Chairman of Galbraith, said: "We are delighted to be expanding and enhancing our services to the rural sector.
 Merging with such an established and successful name as Hayes Macfarlane is testament to our commitment to the Scottish agricultural and rural sector in the Aberdeenshire and Perthshire markets.

 "The merger enables the regional experts from Hayes Macfarlane to join forces with our existing team of rural land and property specialists at CKD Galbraith, a partnership that will be beneficial to the agricultural and rural sector throughout Scotland."